 - Most of all, remember to practice, learn, and have fun as you experiment with supertelephoto lenses.

-The Sigma 150-500mm F5-6.3 DG OS HSM is a favorite supertelephoto zoom lens of photographers around the world for its winning combination of reach, range and overall performance.
-And for a limited time, it is offered at an incredible Instant Savings price of $899.
+Deal alert: The Sigma 150-500mm F5-6.3 DG OS HSM has long been a favorite supertelephoto zoom lens of photographers around the world for its winning combination of reach, range and overall performance.
+And while supplies last, it is offered at an incredible close-out price of $799 for Sony and Sigma mounts.
 Click here to learn more.